Responsible sourcing at Höganäs

 Our supply chain consists of suppliers of raw materials located around the globe, ranging from upstream suppliers, like mining companies, to downstream suppliers, such as highly technical lubricant suppliers.

 We have policies and procedures on how to mitigate risks connected to conflict minerals and artisanal mining in our supply chain.
 We have also taken a stance against the social challenges in the cobalt industry related to safety, labour standards and human rights.
-We systematically work to ensure that our suppliers follow internationally agreed principles and comply with our Code of Conduct for Suppliers.
+Read more in our Conflict Minerals and Cobalt Policy.
+We systematically work to ensure that our suppliers follow internationally agreed principles and comply with our Responsible Sourcing Policy and Code of Conduct for Suppliers.

 Conflict minerals are natural resources extracted in a conflict zone where armies or rebel groups sell the minerals to finance continued armed conflict.
 The four most commonly mined conflict minerals are tin, wolframite (for tungsten), coltan (for tantalum) and gold ore.
-These minerals are essential in the manufacture of a variety of devices, including consumer electronics such as mobile phones, laptops and MP3 players.
+These minerals are essential in the manufacture of a variety of devices.
 The most prominent contemporary example has been the eastern provinces of the Democratic Republic of the Congo (DRC), where various armies, rebel groups and outside actors have profited from mining while contributing to violence and exploitation in the region’s wars.

 Artisanal mining is small-scale mining of metals, minerals or stones carried out independently by enterprises or individuals that employ workers for mining, but generally use manually-intensive methods, work with hand tools and without the necessary safety precautions and social responsibility.